AidanWelch/guix-blog/blog/000-building-nonguix-image.md

 ## Next

-If you're not concerned about losing previous Guix generations, you can delete up the built images from your hard drive with `$ guix gc --delete-generations`.
+If you're not concerned about losing previous Guix generations, you can now delete the built images from your hard drive with
+`$ guix gc --delete-generations`.

 In `001` I will cover what to do with this USB stick.
 If you had any problems with this process, [submit a question to github.com/AidanWelch/guix-blog/issues](https://github.com/AidanWelch/guix-blog/issues)